Building and Rebuilding Complex Tissues, 18 July 2024, Robinson College, Cambridge

 Posters

-Successful poster presenters will be contacted by 22 March 2024.
+Posters will be available to view during the coffee break and lunch.
 Posters should be A0 in size and portrait in orientation.
 There are no printing facilities on site so please print the posters and bring them with you to the meeting.

 Venue